 This strategy can help with the following issues:

-Slow processing speed: For kids who process slowly, it may feel as though a teacher’s questions come at rapid-fire speed.
+, it may feel as though a teacher’s questions come at rapid-fire speed.
 “Wait time” allows kids to understand what the teacher asked and to think of a response.

 ADHD: Kids with ADHD can benefit from wait time for the same reason.
 They have more time to think instead of calling out the first answer that comes to mind.